ipython/ipython/docs/source/interactive/tutorial.rst

 Magics are useful as convenient functions where Python syntax is not the most natural one, or when one want to embed invalid python syntax in their work flow.

-The following examples show how to call the builtin :magic:`timeit` magic, both in line and cell mode::
+The following examples show how to call the built-in :magic:`timeit` magic, both in line and cell mode::

       In [1]: %timeit range(1000)